flol3622/COG-second-brain/CONTRIBUTING.md

 # Contributing

 Thanks for improving COG.
-This project is intentionally small and Markdown-first.
+This project is intentionally small, Markdown-first, and transcript-friendly.
 Please keep contributions aligned to Codex CLI usage.

 ## Ground Rules
 - Keep skills minimal and transparent—no hidden prompts.